ma-compbio/SNIPER/README.md

 `pip install -r requirements.txt`

 in the shell.
 We recommend creating a separate python 3.6 environment.
+Installation should take under 15 minutes for a computer with broadband internet connection.

 ## Requirements